 Turn in forms as you complete your hours.
 All community service records are due to Mrs. Stephens in the Career Center by May 31 of each school year for 9-11th grades.
 Service submitted after May 31 will count toward the next school year.
 Seniors should aim to get their hours finished by April 14, 2017, which is the last day of school before Spring Break.
 Watch for due dates to have your community service recorded and your records updated throughout the year.

 - Find an organization that interests you.

-- See the Current Opportunities page or the Find Your Own page for organizations looking for volunteers.
+- See the Community Service Events page for organizations looking for volunteers.

 - Use the required form on the Community Service Events page to record your service.

-- Fill out the forms completely and get all required signatures.
+- Fill out the form completely and get all required signatures.
 Electronic verification is just fine.

 WHERE CAN I GET THE COMMUNITY SERVICE FORMS?